 Section~\ref{subsec:dataset_construction} introduced our proposed strategy of constructing the training dataset considering different characteristics among modulation types.
 To show the efficacy of the strategy, we varied among 20k, 40k, 90k extra samples (consisting only of 16-QAM and 64-QAM) to be appended to the 10k samples (consisting of all four modulation types) and observed if the performance of the classifier can be improved with the additional data.
-Indeed, QAM classification accuracy turns out to much be risen from around 60\% with 10k samples to 75\% with 100k samples (see Fig. \ref{cm}), with a slight decrease in PSK's accuracy.
-The overall system accuracy with the 100k case reaches 86\%, which is 6.2\% enhancement from the 10k case.
+As shown in Fig. \ref{cm}, QAM classification accuracy turns out to be much risen from around 60\% with 10k samples to 75\% with 100k samples.
+The overall system accuracy with the 100k case reaches 86\%, which is +6.2\% enhancement from the 10k case.
 Further increase in the dataset size, however, did not show any significant enhancement in the classification accuracy.

-From these results, we conclude that when creating datasets for modulation classification, the proportion of data samples per modulation scheme should be proportional to modulation complexity.
+Hence, we conclude that the proportion of samples per modulation should be proportional to modulation complexity.